noahehall/theBookOfNoah/0current/aws/0dbs.md

   - provisioned IOPS: when you have high throughput needs
   - general purpose: for everything else
   - storage autoscaling: offload management of increasing db storage capcity to AWS (enable this and move on with your life) but be aware of costs
+- simulating DB failure
+  - login to the DB and get the host via SQL e.g. `select host_name`
+  - go to the RDS/etc config page and reboot instance (ensure with failover is checked)
+  - click the log & events tab and check that failover occured
+  - log back into the DB and retrieve the hostname, it should be different
+- all applications should have DB reconnect logic to manage the scenarios of dbs being replaced and connections being lossed
+- managed multi-AZ doubles the cost for each additional instance,
+- a single db subnet group can be shared across db services (e.g. aurora, neptune, rds, etc)

 ### gotchas